Last Updated on July 31, 2019

 Tenosynovitis is inflammation of synovial sheath that surrounds the tendons.
 It should be differentiated from term tendonitis which is inflammation of tendon itself.

 Causes of Tenosynovitis

-Usually the infectious tensynovitis is incited by a piercing trauma like bite wound.
+Usually, the infectious tenosynovitis is incited by a piercing trauma like bite wound.
 The primary inciting event of infectious flexor tenosynovitis usually is penetrating trauma, such as a bite wound.
 Hematogenous spread may occur.
 Infecting organisms include the following

 Staphylococcus aureus and Streptococcus [most common etiologic agents], Pasteurella multocida [mostly after a cat bite], Eikenella corrodens , anaerobes , Capnocytophaga canimorsus [ dog bites], Mycobacterium [bacteriae that cause TB], Clostridium difficile, Pseudomonas aeruginosa, Listeria monocytogenes, Vibrio vulnificus [stings from sea creatures], Neisseria gonorrhoeae [also called gonococcal tenosynovitis]